fadden/CiderPress2/FileConv/Gfx/PrintShop-notes.md

 The ProDOS files used a generic type, so no file type notes exist for these formats.

+## General ##

+The Print Shop is a desktop publishing application first published by Broderbund in 1984.
+Originally written for the Apple II, it's popularity led to it being ported to a variety of systems, and it was still being updated for Mac and Windows as recently as 2009.

 The web site https://theprintshop.club/ provides an emulated version of the original Apple II program that can print to PDF.